Receiving and making calls

 # How to Set Up a Group Conference

-To conduct group conferences on TrueConf Group, ensure that the MCU module is included in your package and that the MCU feature is enabled in the settings.
+To conduct group conferences on TrueConf Group, ensure that your configuration includes an MCU module and that the MCU function is enabled in the settings.

 To set up a conference, you need to call any user following the above instructions and then add other participants one by one.